Updated July 12, 2023

 This personal financial statement provides an overall snapshot of an individual’s financial wealth at a given time.
 It is the summary of the assets, liabilities, and net worth.
 The assets include what is owned by the individual in terms of liquid assets (such as cash, checking accounts, savings accounts, etc.), significant assets (such as real estate properties, cars, furniture, etc.), and investments (such as bonds, mutual funds, stocks, etc.).
 On the other hand, liabilities are what is owed by the individual, such as payments, credit card bills, personal loans, other payables, etc.

 The individual’s net worth can be calculated as the difference between assets and liabilities.
 Net worth measures the wealth accumulated by the individual across several accounting periods.
 In other words, it represents what they own after paying off all financial obligations.
-In some cases, the net worth becomes negative, indicating that the individual owes more than they own.
+Sometimes, the net worth becomes negative, indicating that the individual owes more than they own.

 2. Personal Income Statement